rahil627/my-programming-stuff/langs/programming-languages.md

 ##### apple
 Swift
-  - Apple's native language, replacing Objective-C
+  - Apple's replacement for god-forsaken Objective-C
     - they still kept the old crap: Apple Foundational Library (NSobject, etc.)
   - looks really good actually, simple yet powerful, like Rust but with less complexity, too bad it's controlled by Apple!
   - **manual memory management / no garbage collector / no run-time**